OSGeo/gdal/doc/source/programs/sozip.rst

 Description
 -----------

-The :program:`sozip` utility can be used to create a seek-optimized ZIP file, append files to an existing ZIP/SOZip file, list the contents of a ZIP/SOZip file or validate a SOZip file.
+The :program:`sozip` utility can be used to:
+- create a seek-optimized ZIP file
+- append files to an existing ZIP/SOZip file
+- list the contents of a ZIP/SOZip file
+- validate a SOZip file
+- convert an existing Zip file in a SOZip optimized one

 .. program:: sozip